eklein/puppet-module-monit/README.md

       ip_port => 22,
     }

-Alternatively you can specify a Unix socket to check:
+Additionally, you can specify a Unix socket to check:

     monit::monitor { "gunicorn-blog":
       pidfile => "/var/run/gunicorn/blog.pid",